xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 #### Combining geospatial fragmentation and partioning

-The LDES server typically adds an LDES member to the "lowest" possible fragment, which in the case of geospatial fragmentation would be the fragment representing the corresponding geospatial tile.
-However, some fragments/tiles may have a high number of members, while others may have none.
+The LDES server typically adds an LDES member to the "lowest" possible fragment, which in the case of geospatial fragmentation, would be the fragment representing the corresponding geospatial tile.
+However, some fragments/tiles may have many members, while others may have none.
 In the worst-case scenario, all members may be added to one geospatial tile/fragment, leading to an enormous fragment.
-To mitigate this issue, combining geospatial fragmentation with partitioning can be a useful approach.
-Then partioning is applied within every geospatial tile, resulting in a set of linear fragments for every geospatial tile.
-Doing so, all members can still end up in the same geospatial tile, but now clients have a set of linear fragments to iterate through insteads of one enormous fragment.
+Combining geospatial fragmentation with partitioning can be a useful approach to mitigate this issue.
+Then partitioning is applied within every geospatial tile, resulting in a set of linear fragments for every geospatial tile.
+Doing so, all members can still end up in the same geospatial tile, but now clients have a set of linear fragments to iterate through instead of one enormous fragment.
 More detailed information is available in the [example below](#when-we-have-a-timebased-sub-fragmentation-below-geospatial-fragmentation).

 ![](content/geospatial_algorithm.drawio.png)